 Robot-assisted surgeries in Austin and Central Texas

-At St. David’s HealthCare, through the Texas Institute for Robotic Surgery, our minimally invasive, robot-assisted technology enables surgeons to operate with a higher degree of accuracy and control.
+At St. David’s HealthCare, through the Texas Institute for Robotic Surgery (TIRS), our minimally invasive, robot-assisted technology enables surgeons to operate with a higher degree of accuracy and control.
 This advanced technology is available for several surgical specialties and offers a wide range of advantages compared to traditional procedures.

 Benefits of robotic surgery